Agoric/agoric-sdk/packages/fast-usdc/README.md

 Development package for the Fast USDC product.
 Here in agoric-sdk as a convenience for integration testing and iterating on the SDK affordances required for the product.

-# Naming

-The package is `fast-usdc`, not `@agoric/fast-usdc`, because it's not part of the SDK.

-It should not appear in the NPM directory.
-To this end the package is marked as private.

 # Factoring

 This package is meant to contain all the code for the Fast USDC product.
 However there are some constraints: